ANZIC CORE funding

 Eligibility

-CORE funding is available to researchers and educators from ANZIC’s Australian and New Zealand member institutions.
+CORE funding is only available to researchers and educators from ANZIC’s Australian and New Zealand member institutions.

 How to Apply